Kazaz-Or/my-projects/README.md

 - [Port Scanner](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/scripts/port-scanner) Simple script that scans for open ports on a specified target IP
 - [WebApp Directories Discovery](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/scripts/WebApp-DirectoryDiscovery) Simple script that scans for existing directories (directory listing) out of a list
 - [Brute-Force Script](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/scripts/BruteForce-Script) Simple script that tries to brute force a password out of a file with password list
+ - [PerformanceMonitor](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/scripts/PerformanceMonitor) A simple python tool built with tkinter to run as a desktop application and perform monitoring to your PC's spec (CPU & MEM) & Performs a simple speed test

 ## Frameworks & Libraries